Elendrial/Basic-NN-GA-shooter-arena-game-thing/README.md

 # Basic-NN-GA-shooter-arena-game-thing
-This is a fairly basic Neural Network using a Genetic Algorithm for weights and an accompanying "game" for it to be tested on.
+This is a fairly basic Neural Network using a Genetic Algorithm for weights and an accompanying "game" for it to be tested on, all written in java with no external libraries/api's.

 The Neural Network and Genetic Algorithm code is all in the /srcAI/ folder, as well as the code to setup/control them.